 My answer was immediate and categorical.

-Because of my reputation as a well-rounded and knowledgeable person, there was no assertive counter-argument.
+Because of my reputation as a well-rounded and knowledgeable person, there was no assertive counterargument.
 One of my closest friends noncommittally suggested, “Maybe a touch of ‘new wave’?”

 “A touch”, magnanimously agreed I.

-In the years following my emigration to the States, I went through a period of listening to Garth Brooks, and learned what country music was like.
+In the years following my emigration to the States, I went through a period of listening to Garth Brooks and learning what country music was like.
 Then I learned that this particular song had been authored by Bob Dylan and listened to his own original rendition of the song (you can try it here), which is a fairly typical country.
-My aforementioned silly verdict related to UB40’s body of work that was larger than one single song, of course, but if it was influenced by knowledge that I was yet to acquire in the then-future, we are talking about something supernatural here.
+My aforementioned silly verdict related to UB40’s body of work that was larger than one single song, of course, but if it was influenced by the knowledge that I was yet to acquire in the then-future, we are talking about something supernatural here.

 Nah!!
-I had no clue, is all.
+I had no clue, that is all.